emacsfodder/emacsfood/doc/api.7.md

-marmalade-api(7) -- the marmalade HTTP API
+meatpack-api(7) -- the meatpack API
 ==========================================

 ## SUMMARY

-Marmalade supports a simple HTTP interface for uploading packages.
+Meatpack supports a simple HTTP interface for uploading packages.
+It is identical to the original EmacsFood api.

 ## RESPONSE FORMAT

-Marmalade can send responses either as JSON objects or Emacs Lisp assoc lists.
+Meatpack can send responses either as JSON objects or Emacs Lisp assoc lists.
 If the user agent sends `application/json` in its `Accept` header, it will be served JSON.
 If it sends `text/x-script.elisp`, it will be served Elisp.
-Otherwise, if nothing is specified, Marmalade will default to JSON.
+Otherwise, if nothing is specified, Meatpack will default to JSON.

 All responses, including error responses, will have a `message` key.
 The value of this key will be a human-readable description of the server event (or the